It’s been a minute since I’ve crawled out of bed amidst an anxious toss ‘n turn and took to the keys.

 An apt exception to the latter is the most petite, beautiful cake given to me by Madame Kezia Hendrix Rolle who treated me to a lovely Spa Day inclusive of massage and lunch at the Marriott Sawgrass.
 A nameless benefactor (ahem!) also helped make the entire weekend a breath-taking, four-day, stay.
 Maximus-relaxation!
 I needed it.
 I deserved it.
 (Thank you very much!)

-This year, at age fifty, I crossed the five-decade finish line like an Olympiad leaning into a win with so much confidence and savvy, I had enough gumption to reach back into the years and pull forward one more year.
+This year, at age fifty, I crossed the five-decade finish line like an Olympiad leaning into a win with so much confidence and savvy, I had enough gumption to reach back and pull forward one more year.
 Ain’t God good?

-The only real reason that’s significant is because last year, truth be told, I turned 50 in the hospital and yes, there was a cake, old friends proved to be present and true, Gregory McKinnon and my sister Linda Herron fastened fierce favors, there were cute salutes, and I was high as hell on lots and lots of intravenous Dilaudid.
+The only real reason that’s significant is because last year, truth be told, I turned 50 in the hospital and yes, there was a cake, old friends proved to be present and true.
+Gregory McKinnon and my sister Linda Herron fastened fierce favors, there were cute salutes, and I was medicinally high on lots and lots of intravenous Dilaudid.
 Again I say, Ain’t God good?

 This year HAD to be different, but not the Times Square ticker tape parade and confetti image you may have in your heads.